Panasonic LX15 vs Sony RX100

 Review summary: Panasonic LX15 vs Sony RX100

 So how do things add up?
-Is there a clear favorite between the Panasonic LX15 and the Sony RX100?
-The listing below highlights the relative strengths of the two models.
+Is the Panasonic LX15 better than the Sony RX100 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.